melezhik/sparrow/README.md

 Likewise sparrow `task restore` command accept path to directory with tasks to restore.

+`Merge` option.

+By default `sparrow task save` remove existing data ( if found ) from target directory.
+You disable this behavior by passing `--merge` option:

+    $ sparrow task save /var/data/tasks --merge # add currents tasks to existed in  /var/data/tasks

+Ignore tasks.

+You can omit some project/tasks from resulted save using `task.ignore` file:

+    $ nano ~/task.ignore

+    project1/task1
+    project2/task2

+This will exclude the project1/task2 and project2/task2 tasks from resulted save.
+You can use regexp here:

+    $ nano ~/task.ignore

+    project1/.* # any tasks from project1
+    project2/task[2-9] # tasks 2 ..
+9 from project2

+The format of task ignore file:

+    project_name/task_name

+Where `project_name` and `task_name` could be full names or regexps.

+You may specify alternative location for task ignore file using `--ignore` option:

+    $ sparrow task save /var/data/tasks --ignore /etc/task.ignore

+The default location for task ignore file is `~/task.ignore`

 ## Task boxes API

 Run task box - collection of sparrow tasks.